Learning Outcomes

 For procedural efficiency, claims within the County Court are allocated to different 'tracks' based primarily on value and complexity after a defence is filed (CPR Part 26):

 - Small Claims Track: Generally for claims up to £10,000 (with lower limits for personal injury and housing disrepair).
+For personal injury, note the lower thresholds for pain, suffering and loss of amenity in some contexts.
 Features simplified procedures and limited costs recovery.

-- Fast Track: Generally for claims between £10,001 and £25,000, expected to last no more than one day at trial, with limited expert evidence.
+- Fast Track: Generally for claims over £10,000 up to £25,000, with trials expected to last no more than one day and tightly limited expert evidence.

-- Multi-Track: For claims over £25,000 or complex cases falling outside the other tracks.
+- Multi-Track: For claims over £100,000, or for cases of any value that are too complex for the other tracks or fall within the exclusions above.
 Case management is more bespoke.

 The High Court